Owner Coaching · Leadership Ceiling · Business coaching

 The leader hires senior people but keeps authority unclear.
 Then wonders why nobody acts like an owner.

-The leader wants scale while keeping every exception, discount, customer promise, and employee decision routed through the same overloaded seat.
+The leader wants scale while keeping every exception, discount, customer promise, and employee decision routed through the same overloaded desk.
+That is not a scalable company.
+That is a very expensive forwarding address.

 Who else may be needed.

 An operating leader can help when authority is genuinely released.
-A coach can help when readiness is the issue.
+A coach can help when preparedness is the issue.
 A board can help when the ceiling affects governance.

-Decision architecture names the ceiling before another tool gets blamed for not lifting it.
+business owner coaching names the ceiling before another method gets blamed for not lifting it.

 Find the ceiling.